facebook/IT-CPE/README.md

 * /conf.
 Contains configuration files.  ssh_known_hosts is a file that shows how to grab the fingerprint of your code sync server.
 * /modules.
 Contains a variety of functions that are useful for clients to have.
 Each function should have a detailed description within the file contents.
 * /scripts.
 Contain scripts that we want the clients to execute.
 * /SSH_server.
-Contains a script that runs on the SSH Server that verifies that the client SSH command is to download the contents of the code sync library. #MIKE#
+Contains a script that runs on the SSH Server that verifies that the client SSH command is to download the contents of the code sync library.

 ## Help and Support